hashkat/hashkat/docs/tutorial12.md

 # A Diverse Network of Agents

 **#k@** offers the opportunity for users to create network simulations consisting of a varied set of agents in a diverse world.
 The simulated population may be multilingual, multiregional and consisting of agents of different ideologies, follow, tweet and retweet preferences.
-While every model is simplified, **#k@** strives to model the complexity and diversity of a social network.
+While every model is simplified, **#k@** strives to model the complexity and diversity of a social network in the real world.

 In this tutorial we will show you how to create different regions and agent_types to give you the freedom to create the most realistic network simulation possible.
 This tutorial should take about 40 minutes to complete.

-### What Makes an Agent Unique?
+## What Makes an Agent Unique?

 #### Ideology